Trisibo/Unity-delayed-asset/Assets/Plugins/Delayed asset/Readme.txt

 Usage
 -----

-*   Inside a script, instead of creating a field using the normal type for the asset (GameObject, Transform, etc., or a custom script), create a field of type DelayedAsset.
+*   Inside a script, instead of creating a field using the normal type for the asset (GameObject, Transform, etc., or a custom component), create a field of type DelayedAsset.
 In the inspector it will be possible to directly assign the original asset to the slot.
 Example:

         [SerializeField] DelayedAsset thing;
         public DelayedAsset AnotherThing;